CHAPTER ONE

 Why the Son Was Sent So Late

-1 Having thus planned everything already in His mind with His Son, He permitted us during the former time to be borne along by disorderly impulses as we desired, led astray by pleasures and lusts, not at all because He took delight in our sins, but because He bore with us, not because He approved of the past season of iniquity, but because He was creating the present season of righteousness, that, being convicted in the past time by our own deeds as unworthy of life, we might now be made deserving by the goodness of God, and having made clear our inability to enter into the kingdom of God of ourselves, might be enabled by the ability of God.
+1 Having therefore ordered all things beforehand in His own mind together with His Son, He permitted us during the former time to be borne along by disorderly impulses as we desired, being led astray by pleasures and lusts; not because He delighted in our sins, but because He bore with us; not because He approved the former season of iniquity, but because He was preparing the present season of righteousness; that, being convicted in the former time by our own deeds as unworthy of life, we might now be accounted worthy by the goodness of God; and having made manifest our inability to enter into the kingdom of God of ourselves, we might be enabled by the power of God.

-2 And when our iniquity had been fully accomplished, and it had been made perfectly manifest that punishment and death were expected as its recompense, and the season came which God had ordained, when henceforth He should manifest His goodness and power O the exceeding great kindness and love of God, He hated us not, neither rejected us, nor bore us malice, but was long-suffering and patient, and in pity for us took upon Himself our sins, and Himself parted with His own Son as a ransom for us, the holy for the lawless, the guileless for the evil, the just for the unjust, the incorruptible for the corruptible, the immortal for the mortal.
+2 And when our iniquity had been fully accomplished, and it had been made perfectly manifest that the wages thereof, even punishment and death, were expected, and the season came which God had ordained, when henceforth He should manifest His goodness and power – O the exceeding great kindness and love of God! – He hated us not, neither rejected us, nor remembered evil against us, but was long-suffering and patient; and in pity for us He Himself took upon Him our sins, and Himself gave His own Son as a ransom for us: the Holy for the lawless, the guileless for the evil, the just for the unjust, the incorruptible for the corruptible, the immortal for the mortal.

-3 For what else but His righteousness would have covered our sins?
+3 For what else but His righteousness could have covered our sins?

-4 In whom was it possible for us lawless and ungodly men to have been justified, save only in the Son of God?
+4 In whom was it possible for us, lawless and ungodly, to be justified, save only in the Son of God?

-5 O the sweet exchange, O the inscrutable creation, O the unexpected benefits;
+5 O the sweet exchange!
+O the unsearchable operation!
+O benefits beyond all expectation!

-6 That the iniquity of many should be concealed in One Righteous Man, and the righteousness of One should justify many that are iniquitous!
+6 That the iniquity of many should be hidden in One Righteous, and the righteousness of One should justify many that are iniquitous!

-7 Having then in the former time demonstrated the inability of our nature to obtain life, and having now revealed a Saviour able to save even creatures which have no ability, He willed that for both reasons we should believe in His goodness and should regard Him as nurse, father, teacher, counsellor, physician, mind, light, honour, glory, strength and life.
+7 Having therefore in the former time shown the inability of our nature to obtain life, and having now revealed the Saviour, who is able to save even them whom it was impossible to save, He willed that for both causes we should believe in His goodness, and should regard Him as Nourisher, Father, Teacher, Counsellor, Physician, Wisdom, Light, Honour, Glory, Strength, and Life; and that we should take no thought for raiment and food.

 CHAPTER TEN

-1 This faith if thou also desirest, apprehend first full knowledge of the Father.
+1 If thou also desirest this faith, receive first the full knowledge of the Father.

-2 For God loved men for whose sake He made the world, to whom He subjected all things that are in the earth, to whom He gave reason and mind, whom alone He permitted to look up to heaven, whom He created after His own image, to whom He sent His only begotten Son, to whom He promised the kingdom which is in heaven, and will give it to those that have loved Him.
+2 For God loved men, for whose sake He made the world, unto whom He subjected all things that are in the earth, unto whom He gave reason and understanding, whom alone He permitted to look upward unto Him, whom He formed after His own image, unto whom He sent His only-begotten Son, unto whom He promised the kingdom which is in heaven, and will give it unto them that have loved Him.

-3 And when thou hast attained to this full knowledge, with what joy thinkest thou that thou wilt be filled, or how wilt thou love Him that so loved thee before?
+3 And when thou hast attained unto this full knowledge, with what joy thinkest thou that thou shalt be filled?
+Or how wilt thou love Him who so loved thee before?

-4 And loving Him thou wilt be an imitator of His goodness.
+4 And loving Him, thou shalt be an imitator of His goodness.

 5 And marvel not that a man can be an imitator of God.